surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * We now warn Windows users if Lato font is not installed
   * Linux menus open in a way far less likely to occlude their parents
   * The main menu can be opened by right-clicking on any non-active region of the UI
+  * As a consequence of the main menu being available anywhere on the GUI, removed the "zoom level too large for your display" check and error dialog
   * Allow deeply nested menus in the FX preset and Oscillator type menus - currently only used in the FX menu
   * Skinnable 'dots' on the Oscillator and LFO display, following the design of Royal Surge skin
+  * Fixed wavetable name not being included in oscillator/scene copy-paste operations

 * Plugins
   * VST2 and VST3 now advertise parameter name changes to the host